 Well, okay then.

-The next day, we explored the town of Tunkhannock, took a kayak tour on the Susquehanna River and visited the butterfly house at Creekside Gardens.
-He headed back to camp.
+The next day, we explored the town of Tunkhannock and took a kayak tour on the Susquehanna River.
+Then, he headed back to camp.
 I packed up to hit the road for the next day’s adventure… and the Tunkhannock Creek Viaduct.

 Pennsylvania’s Scenic Byways: Route 11